alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### concatenated mode

-Adopt`options`in the sub item`children`segments can implement cascaded selectors.
+Cascade selectors can be implemented through the 'children' field in the 'options' attribute sub item.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';